 I'm lost!
 Is there a map of the park and side venues?

 I bought my tickets online, how do I get them?

 We stop sending tickets out in the mail one week before the first scheduled performance.
 Tickets purchased after the one week cut off will be held for you at Will Call in the main box office on Laurier Ave.
-If the first show you’ll be seeing is at the National Arts Centre, OLG Stage or First Baptist Church they will be moved to the appropriate venue 30 minutes prior to show time.
+If the first show you’ll be seeing is at the National Arts Centre, OLG Stage or Dominion-Chalmers United Church they will be moved to the appropriate venue 1 hour prior to show time.
 If you have any questions about your tickets please just give us a call at 613-241-2633 and we will be happy to assist you!

 When is the 2013 TD Ottawa Jazz Festival?

 The 2013 TD Ottawa International Jazz Festival runs June 20 to July 1.

 Can I use the confirmation ticket e-mailed or mailed to me to get into the show?